Schedule and Pricing

 Mid-Career Break Out

 Now you are managing grants and leading research teams.
-Corita Grudzen, MD MSHS and Maija Reblin, PhD will share their grant management strategies, lessons learned, and the successes and challenges of stepping into a leadership role, delegating tasks to team members, and managing staff.
-Brief presentations will be followed by a discussion with the panel facilitated by Lee Ellington, PhD.
+Corita Grudzen, MD MSHS, Maija Reblin, PhD, and Lynn Reinke, PhD RN ARNP NP will share their grant management strategies, lessons learned, and the successes and challenges of stepping into a leadership role, delegating tasks to team members, and managing staff.
+Discussion facilitated by Lee Ellington, PhD.

 - Identify two approaches for efficient grant management.